reinhardt021/rotten_mangoes/README.md

 Rotten Mangoes Rails App

-Clone of Rotten Tomatoes movie rating database
+Movie database made with Rails, CSS, and Bootstrap Users share movies with a brief synopsis, rating, and comment for each Clone of Rotten Tomatoes